-(d) Final Plat Review.

-- 1. The subdivider shall prepare and file a digital copy in a format determined by the Town Clerk and hardtwelve copies in a quantity specified by the Town Clerk of the Final Plat together with a written application for approvalcompleted, a completed Petition for Change of Land Use, any Final Plat checklist, and an application fee as per s.
-TCG § 15.18(2)-with the Town Clerk within 36 months of the last approval of the Preliminary Plat and at least 14-21 days prior to the meeting of the Plan Commission at which action is desired.
+- 5. Approval or conditional approval of a Preliminary Plat shall entitle the Final Plat to approval provided the Final Plat conforms substantially to the Preliminary Plat, including any conditions of that approval, conforms to any applicable local plans and ordinances, and is submitted within 36 months of the last required approval of the Preliminary Plat. - 6.
+The subdivider is responsible for contacting and complying with any requirements or obligations imposed by any municipality with Extra-territorial Plat Approval Jurisdiction of the area included in the proposed Preliminary Plat. - (d) Final Plat Review. - The subdivider shall prepare and file a digital copy in a format determined by the Town Clerk and hard copies in a quantity specified by the Town Clerk of the Final Plat together with a completed Petition for Change of Land Use, any Final Plat checklist, and an application fee as per s.
+TCG § 15.18(2) with the Town Clerk within 36 months of the last approval of the Preliminary Plat and at least 21 days prior to the meeting of the Plan Commission at which action is desired.
 When the subdivider expects the Town to act as the transmitting authority in accordance with § 236.12, Wis.
-Stats., the application shall state that transmittal responsibilities lie with the Town, shall contain a list of the other authorities to which the plat must be submitted, and shall be accompanied by such additional fees and copies of the plat as are necessary to be transmitted to such authorities. - The Town Clerk shall forward seven-copies of the plat to the Plan Commission.
-The Plan Commission shall examine it for conformity with the Preliminary Plat, with the requirements of this code, and with the requirements of any other plans.

-- ordinances, statutes, or administrative rules and regulations which may be applicable to it. - 3.
-The Plan Commission shall recommend approval approval with conditions, or frejection of the Final Plat to the Town Board.
-If approval is recommended Upon such recommendation, the Final Plat shall be referred to the Town Board for consideration.
+Stats., the application shall state that transmittal responsibilities lie with the Town, shall contain a list of the other authorities to which the plat must be submitted, and shall be accompanied by such additional fees and copies of the plat as are necessary to be transmitted to such authorities. - 2.
+The Town Clerk shall forward copies of the plat to the Plan Commission.
+The Plan Commission shall examine it for conformity with the Preliminary Plat, with the requirements of this code, and with the requirements of any other plans, ordinances, statutes, or administrative rules and regulations which may be applicable to it. - 3.
+The Plan Commission shall recommend approval, approval with conditions, or rejection of the Final Plat to the Town Board.
+Upon such recommendation, the Final Plat shall be referred to the Town Board for consideration.
 The Town Board shall then approve or reject the Final Plat.
 One copy of the plat shall then be returned to the subdivider, his surveyor, or engineer with the date and action endorsed thereon, and if approved conditionally or rejected, the conditions for approval or reasons for rejection shall be endorsed thereon or attached thereto.
-Unless the time is extended by written agreement between the subdivider and the Town Board, failure to complete the action required herein within 60 days of filing the of a complete Final Plat application shall constitute an approval of the Final Plat. - 4.
-The Final Plat shall be entitled to approval provided it conforms substantially to the Preliminary Plat as approved, including any conditions of that approval, and conforms with any applicable Town plans and ordinances.
+Unless the time is extended by written agreement between the subdivider and the Town Board, failure to complete the action required herein within 60 days of filing of a complete Final Plat application shall constitute an approval of the Final Plat.

+- 4. The Final Plat shall be entitled to approval provided it conforms substantially to the Preliminary Plat as approved, including any conditions of that approval, and conforms with any applicable Town plans and ordinances.
 If the Final Plat is not submitted within thirty-six (36) months of the last required approval of the Preliminary Plat, the Plan Commission shall reject the Final Plat regardless of the prior action taken on the Preliminary Plat. - 5.
-The subdivider shall file a certified copy of the Final Plat with the Town Clerk within ten days after it has been recorded. - 6.
-The Plan Commission shall, when it determines to recommend approval of a Final Plat, give at least ten days prior written notice of its intention to the clerk of any municipality within 1,000 feet of the plat, provided, however, that failure to give such notice shall not invalidate any plat.
+The subdivider shall file a certified copy of the Final Plat with the Town Clerk within ten days after it has been recorded.